'We just burst into tears': Auckland couple win $4.25m on Lotto Powerball

-A young Auckland said they were "gobsmacked" after learning they had won $4.25 million on Lotto Powerball.
+A young Auckland couple say they were "gobsmacked" after learning they had won $4.25 million on Lotto Powerball.

 The man described the feeling of winning as the second best moment of his life, the first being seeing his wife walk down the aisle.